dxw/playbook/README.md

 #### Charging for ticket work

-If we decide that the ticket is not resolvable under our support service and that the work should be chargeable, we reassign the ticket to a delivery manager with an explanation.
+If we decide that the ticket is not resolvable under our support service and that the work is chargeable, we reassign the ticket to a delivery manager with an explanation.

 It is good to try and think of alternative approaches that we could do under our support service before taking this step - seek advice if you're unsure.